haimbilia/BuyHub/readme.txt

     => 053744 - when cancellation is approved and amount is not refunded then the amount is not coming under stats => 054447 - when product having multiple options then on detail page> options are not listing properly => 054613 - Error display on invoice pdf page
+    => 054742 - wrong message is populating on button on tooltip

 Develop